danirod/dotfiles/README.md

 ## About

-These are my system dotfiles.
-These files manage settings for the software and operating systems I use.
-I move around macOS, Arch Linux and Debian and these are the supported operating systems for these dotfiles.
-Feel free to look and take what you want, but keep in mind that this is MY opinionated config.
+These dotfiles contain the current configuration of my supported machines.

+Feel free to look around and take what you want, but keep in mind that these are MY opinionated settings and that there is a risk if you simply take these files and use them as is that they won't work or that they will break stuff.
+No refunds!

 If you still don't do, take some time to organize your dotfiles inside a Git repository.
 You'll gain some advantages: versioning your config so you can make